 Although the online commerce share of retail sales has been climbing for two decades, the Covid-19 pandemic accelerated the continued growth of e-commerce.
-In response to stay at home orders, many consumers shifted their shopping habits online, ordering groceries to be delivered and purchasing goods from Amazon.
-At its peak in 2020, e-commerce accounted for more than 16% of total retail sales.
+In response to stay at home orders, many consumers shifted their shopping habits online, ordering groceries to be delivered and purchasing goods from Amazon- E-commerce has grown every year but one since the U.S. Department of Commerce began tracking this data in 2000.
+According to Statista the share of e-commerce in total retail sales was 15.4% in 2023, 14.6% in 2022, 14.6% in 2021, and 14.6% in 2020.
+In 2024, At its peak in 2020, e-commerce represented accounted for more than 16.1% of total retail sales in the United States.